darshanjag/Library-Management-System/README.md

 -issues a book to user and sends mail

-## 🚀 About Me
-I'm a full stack developer...

 ## Installation
 change application properties, update mysql username and password. create database.